-- Droplet-based methods: Drop-seq, inDrop, 10x genomics

-- Put each cell in a nanoliter droplet with a bead.

-- Each droplet is a reactor for PCR.

-- Much higher throughput (number of cells).

-- Lower sequencing depth.

-- Good for identifying cell subpopulations.
+- Droplet-based methods: Drop-seq, inDrop, 10x genomics - Put each cell in a nanoliter droplet with a bead. - Each droplet is a reactor for PCR. - Each bead has a unique barcode, so all beads can be pooled and sequenced together. - Much higher throughput in terms of number of cells. - Lower sequencing depth. - Good for identifying cell subpopulations.